 If you are in the marketing niche, you don’t want to target Neil Patel or Brian Dean.
 They are too busy, so it’s difficult to impress them.

-For the rule of measurement, target influencers with Domain Authority (DA) between 25 – 50.
+For the rule of measurement, target influencers with Domain Authority (DA) are between 25 – 50.
 Not advisable to go for anything below or beyond.

 As you might have guessed, Influencers are pretty busy.
 Don’t expect to get noticed soon.
-Crave for longevity, build a better relationship via weekly commenting on different posts.
+Crave for longevity, and build a better relationship via weekly commenting on different posts.

-By the time you continue this approach for 8 weeks, you no more a visitor.
+By the time you continue this approach for 8 weeks, you are no more a visitor.
 Many influencers already have you on their radar.
 It’s then easy to pitch them (Guest Posts or Backlinks).

 So what is your blog commenting strategy?
 Let me know in the comments!

 Affiliate Disclosure: This blog contain affiliate links and I earn a commission if you buy through my referral links.
 Read the full disclosure.